 If your lab workers rely on chemical hoods to keep them safe then this video should be an important part of your lab safety training video collection.
-This training is available on a DVD or you can also purchase the training via our online safety training program.
+This training is available on a DVD, USB Stick, or you can also purchase the training via our online safety training program.

 This lab safety video is 15 minutes long and you can see a full-length preview below.